traptijindal/DDOS-Attack-Detection/README.md

    - `tx_bytes`: Bytes sent

 4. **Model Prediction**
-   These extracted features are used as input to a trained **Random Forest Classifier** which outputs whether the source IP is:
+   These extracted features are used as input to a trained **K-nearest neighbor (KNN)** which outputs whether the source IP is:
    - 🟢 Normal Traffic
    - 🔴 DDoS Attack